Georgian National Centre of Manuscripts: Laboratory of Conservation and Restoration

-Laboratory of Digitalization
+Laboratory of Digitalisation

-At the centre of the National Centre of Manuscripts functions the Laboratory of Digitalization, where the materials kept at the Centre are scanned, sorted and encoded in digital format.
-Digitalization of the manuscripts, documents, miniatures and photo materials the Centre supports their fixation and presentation to the scientific circles.
-Digitalization is also a good tool for the preservation of the existing material – in the future materials which might be lost in the course of time can be restored on the basis of the digital copy.
+At the centre of the National Centre of Manuscripts functions the Laboratory of Digitalisation, where the materials kept at the Centre are scanned, sorted and encoded in digital format.
+Digitalisation of the manuscripts, documents, miniatures and photo materials the Centre supports their fixation and presentation to the scientific circles.
+Digitalisation is also a good tool for the preservation of the existing material – in the future materials which might be lost in the course of time can be restored on the basis of the digital copy.

 Collection

 The collection of the National Centre of Manuscripts comprises handwritten books, historical documents and archival funds.
-The collection of the manuscripts and historical documents are divided into groups (sub-funds) according to language, in the archival fund are kept private archives of the Georgian and foreign public figures, also archives of the various organizations.
+The collection of the manuscripts and historical documents are divided into groups (sub-funds) according to language, in the archival fund are kept private archives of the Georgian and foreign public figures, also archives of the various organisations.

 Manuscripts

 Collection of the manuscripts is divided into groups of Georgian, Oriental, Greek, Russian and manuscripts in other languages.
 Out of these groups collection of the Georgian manuscripts is the biggest.
 It comprises thousands of manuscripts, dated from 5th to 19th centuries.
 Among them are also palimpsests.

 Collection of the Georgian manuscripts is divided into four sub-collections – A, H, Q and S. This collection contains both church and secular literary works.
 The preserved writings - "Martyrdom of Saint Shushanik", "Martyrdom of Evstati Mtskheteli", "Martyrdom of Abo Tbileli" form the cornerstone of the medieval Georgian church literature.
 Except of this collection comprises the notable works of Byzantine church literature translated into Georgian by Eqvtime Mtatsmindeli, Giorgi Mtatsmindeli, Eprem Mtsire, Arsen Ikaltoeli and other remarkable Georgian figures.
-From the secular literature are noteworthy handwritten copies of "Vepkhistkaosani" ("Man in the Panter Skin"), also other manuscripts containing astrological, geographic, medical, mathematic or military writings.
+From the secular literature are noteworthy handwritten copies of "Vepkhistkaosani" ("Man in the Panther Skin"), also other manuscripts containing astrological, geographic, medical, mathematic or military writings.

 The Oriental collection mostly consists of Arabic, Persian and Turkish manuscripts.
 Collection preserves also around 300 Armenian, Syrian, Hebrew and one single Coptic manuscript.

 The collection of the Greek manuscripts contains 51 handwritten copies in Old and Modern Greek dated to the period from 9th to 18th centuries.
 Manuscripts are written both on paper and parchment.
-According to content these are mostly church writings, among them theological writings, Psalms, Chants, other, also medical writings.
+According to content these are mostly church writings, among them theological writings, psalms, chants, other, also medical writings.

-The collection of the Russian manuscripts comprises more than 500 manuscripts.
+The collection of Russian manuscripts comprises more than 500 manuscripts.
 Most of them are of the late period, from 16th to 19th century.
-Here are kept the Russian translations of the correspondence of the Georgian kings, nobles and of their family members, autographs of Lev Tolstoi and Pyotr Tchaikovsky, church writings, etc.
+Here are kept Russian translations of the correspondence of the Georgian kings, nobles and of their family members, autographs of Lev Tolstoi and Pyotr Tchaikovsky, church writings, etc.

 Besides these collections, there is also a collection of the foreign manuscripts which is mixed and contains the handwritten books copied from the 15th to the 20th century in different European languages – German, Italian, Polish, French manuscripts.